racoelhosilva/PFL_replica/README.md

 The white player is the first to move and players alternate turns until one of them wins.
 On each turn, one player can perform one of the following actions:
  - **Step**: move a piece forward one square (horizontally, vertically or diagonally) into a *free square*.
  - **Jump**: move a piece forward in a straight line (horizontally, vertically or diagonally) over friendly pieces until it reaches the first *free square*.
  - **Transform**: flip a friendly non-king piece in line-of-sight (horizontally, vertically or diagonally) of a friendly king, creating another friendly king.
-Line-of-sight is blocked by enemy pieces.
+Line-of-sight is blocked only by enemy pieces.

 For steps and jumps, a *free square* is considered one that is not occupied by a friendly piece.
 If there is an enemy piece in the destination square, it is captured by replacement.